alexandresoaresilva/holo_vid_label/README.md

 1. Store the videos into the app's folder **\_videos** OR
 2. Select videos from a folder using the **select video (s)** button.

+Bounding boxes are saved into the folder **label_files** as .mat files.
+They represent HoloVid objects without the frame images stored.